-Yes, you read that correctly, waterfalls in Texas!
+Yes, you read that correctly: waterfalls in Texas!

-Whether heading to a waterfall in the Texas Hill Country like Hamilton Pool Preserve, or the waterfalls of Big Bend National Park, we are always in the mood for some waterfall chasing.
+Whether heading to a waterfall in the Texas Hill Country like Hamilton Pool Preserve or the waterfalls of Big Bend National Park, we are always in the mood for some waterfall chasing.

-Of course, some of these waterfalls cascade down into an amazing swimming hole, perfect for escaping the Texas heat, so keep that in mind when planning your trip!
+Of course, some of these waterfalls cascade into an amazing swimming hole, perfect for escaping the Texas heat, so keep that in mind when planning your trip!

 Keep reading to discover some of the most visited waterfalls (and the best waterfalls) in Texas!